grayfrost90/Home-Assistant-Documentation/docs/heating/overview.md

 ### Configuration
 The heating control is split into two main categories:
 1. [Global configuration](global_configurations.md) helpers and automations.
 These adjust settings that are common to all room based automations
-2. [Room configurations](room_configurations.md), controlled via the Advanced Heating Control automation blueprint, and the helpers/automations to support it.
+2. [Room configurations](room_configurations.md).
+Controlled via the Advanced Heating Control automation blueprint, and the helpers/automations to support it.
 These are replicated for each room with a Tado TRV

 ### Setting up a new room/migrating from Tado
 To move a room from being Tado controlled to local, follow these steps: